emmanueltouzery/blog/posts/2018-12-08-typescript-tuple-types-mapped-types-typeprog.md

 function zip<T,U>(it1: Iterable<T>, it2: Iterable<U>): Vector<[T,U]>;
 ```

-Looking this now, our tuple type, the tuple type of the element types of
+Looking at this now, our tuple type, the tuple type of the element types of
 the collections -- let's call it `A` -- is clearly used for the
 result of the zip function: we return `Vector<[T,U]>`, in other words
 `Vector<A>`.